Disha9248/Python_Projects/Udemy Course/Readme.md

 ## Conclusion
 This project provides an excellent opportunity for me as a beginners to gain Pandas knowledge to solve practical data problems.
 By working through these Python queries, I gain hands-on experience with data cleaning, filtering, date manipulation, and conditional logic.

+The Udemy course data analysis provides insights into course offerings, pricing, popularity, and subject trends.
+Key findings include:

+- Identified different subjects available on Udemy.
+- Determined which subject has the highest number of courses.
+- Filtered courses based on pricing to analyze availability and accessibility.
+- Listed courses in the Graphic Design category priced below $100.
+- Extracted all courses related to Python, indicating its popularity in online learning.
+- Identified courses published in 2015 to track historical trends.
+- Found the maximum number of subscribers for each course level (beginner, intermediate, advanced).
+-
+This analysis helps learners and educators understand course trends, pricing strategies, and subject popularity on Udemy, aiding in informed decision-making.